istvanaut/TK-MachineLearning/AGVCar/README.md

 * Future Tasks

 # Dictionary
-Reward - Reward is calculated based on the network's decision State - State of the vehicle (position, speed, sensor data, image, decision of network, reward)
+Reward - Reward is calculated based on the network's decision, and sensor input State - State of the vehicle (position, speed, sensor data, image, decision of network, reward)

 # Architeture